looker-open-source/sdk-codegen/docs/paging.md

 /**
  * Create an API response paginator and collect all pages, returning the result
  * @param sdk implementation of IAPIMethods.
 Can be full SDK or functional auth session
- * @param func sdk call that includes a pagination header
+ * @param func sdk call that includes a paging header
  * @param onPage observer of the latest page of results.
 Defaults to noop.
  * @param options transport options override to capture and use in paging requests */